-Credit risk is the risk to the Firm arising from the possibility that a counterparty may default on amounts owed to the Firm, its affiliates, or related parties.
-The Firm is exposed to counterparty credit risk which is managed through setting short dated cash payment terms with counterparties, primarily the fund entities managed by Group entities.
-The Fund Risk Committee provides oversight of the market, liquidity, credit and operational risk of the funds managed by the Group.
+The Firm is exposed to counterparty credit risk which is managed through contractual short dated cash payment terms with counterparties, primarily being the fund entities that it manages.
+RiskCo has oversight of the market, liquidity, credit and operational risk of the funds managed by the Firm.
 The Firm is also exposed to credit risk in relation to its bank accounts, and counterparties used for on-balance-sheet investments.
 Balances and credit ratings are monitored on an ongoing basis, with any concerns escalated to senior management.